struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: struc2gauss

 \subsection{Structural Similarity Calculation}

-It has been theoretically proved that random walk sampling based NE methods are not capable of capturing structural equivalence~\cite{lyu2017enhancing}.
-Thus, to capture global structural information, we calculate the structural similarity as a pre-processing step similar to \cite{lyu2017enhancing,ribeiro2017struc2vec}.
+It has been theoretically proved that random walk sampling based NE methods are not capable of capturing structural equivalence~\citep{lyu2017enhancing} which is one way to model the structural roles in networks~\citep{wasserman1994social}.
+Thus, to capture the global structural information, we calculate the pairwise structural similarity as a pre-processing step similar to \citep{lyu2017enhancing,ribeiro2017struc2vec}.

-In this paper, we use RoleSim~\cite{jin2011axiomatic} for the structural similarity since it satisfies all the requirements of Axiomatic Role Similarity Properties for modeling the equivalence~\cite{jin2011axiomatic}.
+In the literature, a variety of structural similarity measures have been proposed to calculate node similarity based on the structures of networks, e.g., SimRank~\citep{jeh2002simrank}, MatchSim~\citep{lin2009matchsim} and RoleSim~\citep{jin2011axiomatic,jin2014scalable}.
+However, not all of these measures can capture the global structural role information and we will show the empirical evidence in the experiments in Section~\ref{exp}.
+Therefore, in this paper we leverage RoleSim for the structural similarity since it satisfies all the requirements of Axiomatic Role Similarity Properties for modeling the equivalence~\citep{jin2011axiomatic}, i.e., the structural roles.
 RoleSim also generalizes Jaccard coefficient and corresponds linearly to the maximal weighted matching.
-RoleSim metric between two nodes $u$ and $v$ is defined as:
+RoleSim similarity between two nodes $u$ and $v$ is defined as:

-where $N(u)$ and $N(v)$ are neighbors of node $u$ and $v$, respectively. $M(u,v)$ is a matching between $N(u)$ and $N(v)$, i.e., $M(u, v)\subseteq N(u)\times N(v)$ is a bijection between $N(u)$ and $N(v)$.
+where $|N(u)|$ and $|N(v)|$ are the numbers of neighbors of node $u$ and $v$, respectively. $M(u,v)$ is a matching between $N(u)$ and $N(v)$, i.e., $M(u, v)\subseteq N(u)\times N(v)$ is a bijection between $N(u)$ and $N(v)$.
 The parameter $\beta$ is a decay factor where $0 < \beta < 1$.
+The intuition of RoleSim is that two nodes are structurally similar if their corresponding neighbors are also structurally similar.
+This intuition is consistent with the notion of automorphic and regular equivalence~\citep{wasserman1994social}.

-RoleSim values can be computed iteratively and are guaranteed to converge.
+In practice, RoleSim values can be computed iteratively and are guaranteed to converge.
 The procedure of computing RoleSim consists of three steps: \begin{itemize} \item Step 1: Initialize matrix of RoleSim scores $R^0$; \item Step 2: Compute the $k^{th}$ iteration $R^k$ scores for the $(k-1)^{th}$ iteration's values, $R^{k-1}$ using: